California Hwy. 1 Road Trip

 San Diego to San Francisco: From 5 Star Glamping to 5 Star Resorts

 First destination on the Hwy.
 1: a visit to the quaint, historic Danish town of Solvang.
 Just 3 hours north of Los Angeles, this charming town transports you to Scandinavia through its unique architecture and traditional bakeries and restaurants.
-This town is CUTE!
-But also practical, wine tasting is easy to find with it’s close proximity to the Santa Ynez Valley.
-Wine enthusiasts may recall its beautiful scenery from the movie Sideways filmed nearby.
+Whether you’re having crepes or wine tasting, you won’t regret stopping here.
+Wine enthusiasts may recall Solvang’s beautiful nearby scenery from the movie Sideways.

 After checking strawberry crepes off the list, we set our sights and GPS for Morro Bay.
-Morro Rock was spectacular to see in person, and the seals hanging out on the harbor rocks were so close we could touch them.
-At this moment I was wishing I had a few of those kids I’d left behind with me…wait, who am I kidding.
+Morro Rock is spectacular to see in person, and the seals hanging out on the harbor rocks were so close we could touch them.
+At this moment I was wishing I had a few of those kids I’d left behind with me…haha, not really.

 A trip along the California coast wouldn’t be complete without a visit to the world famous Hearst Castle.
-Relics and treasures from all over the world can be found built in to the structure and décor of this National and California Historic Landmark.
+Relics and treasures from all over the world are built into the structure and décor of this National and California Historic Landmark.
 William Randolph Hearst, a publishing and media tycoon wasn’t just all work and no play, Hollywood elite and political dignitaries were frequent guests at the estate.
-You can watch fun home black and white movies featuring Charlie Chaplin and other celebrities playing on the property in the Castle’s original and skillfully preserved movie theater.
+You can watch whimsical home black-and-white movies featuring Charlie Chaplin and other celebrities playing on the property in the Castle’s original and skillfully preserved movie theater.

-After a massive landslide buried a portion of Highway 1 just north of San Simeon in May, 2017, the shortest way to access the Big Sur coast is by cutting across the treacherous, curvy, no-cell service Nacimiento-Fergusson road.
-If I wasn’t clear, this road is not for sissys.
+Big Sur is just north of Hearst Castle, however, after a massive landslide buried a portion of Highway 1 in May, 2017, the shortest way to access the coast is by cutting across the treacherous, curvy, no-cell service Nacimiento-Fergusson road.
+This road is not for sissies.
 In fact, before you go, be sure to read every terrifying online review of the road, multiply your fears by 100, update your living will, then go for it.
 I mean, if you expect the worst, it can only go up from there, right?
-So true, we found the hour long detour road breathtaking, despite hairpin turns without guardrails, just one lane for both directions at times, and did I mention NO cell service?
+We found the hour long detour road beautiful, despite hairpin turns without guardrails, and again, NO cell service.
 Despite all that, we’d do it again in a heartbeat.
 (Well, only if Hwy 1 was still closed, of course.)

-Now, in all honesty, when I booked our yurt at Treebones Resort, I had regrets immediately… because it seemed really expensive.
-I knew it was going to either be the best travel decision I’d ever made, or the dumbest.
-And, even though the majority of TripAdvisor reviewers love it, I couldn’t see how glamping accommodations could be valued at 4 star resort prices.
-Well, I’m happy to say, the moment we arrived on the property, before we even checked in to our yurt, I was certain I’d made the right decision.
-It was peaceful…just us and nature, with the mountains behind and the ocean in front…
+Our destination was Treebones Resort in Big Sur.
+Now, in all honesty, when I booked our yurt at Treebones Resort, I had regrets immediately… because it was sort of really expensive.
+I knew it was going to either be the best travel decision I’d ever made, or the worst.
+And, even though the majority of TripAdvisor reviewers love it, I just couldn’t see how glamping could cost so much.
+Well, I’m happy to say, the moment we arrived on the property, before we even set eyes on our yurt, I knew I’d made the right decision.
+It was peaceful…just us and nature, from the mountains…to the prairies…to the oceans….God bless America!

 The interior of the yurt was even better than I imagined; rustic, clean and totally groovy!
 We picked a winner.

-Two deer greeted us right behind our yurt as they drank water from the koi pond, where the friendly koi fish want you to pet them.
+Two deer greeted us right behind our yurt as they drank water from the pond where friendly koi invite you to pet them.

-The sushi is renown, with many people saying it is the best sushi they’ve ever had, so we had to check it out.
+The sushi is world renown, with many people saying it is the best sushi they’ve ever had, so we had to check it out.
 The presentation by the chef was a beautiful display of art meets science, prepared with fresh ingredients picked on property from the organic “Chef’s Garden.”
-The catch is you have to get there at 4:30 pm to put your name on the first come first serve seating list, it’s so popular that they usually fill up the wait list within minutes of opening (they are open seasonally and closed Monday and Tuesday).
-Todd loved the sushi, I loved the view, it was a win win.
+The catch is you have to get there at 4:30 pm to put your name on the first come first serve seating list; it’s so popular that the wait list usually fills up entirely within minutes of opening.
+(Check seasonal hours; closed Monday and Tuesday).
+My husband, Todd, loved the sushi, I loved the view, it was a win win.

 There are several hikes nearby, we particularly enjoyed the cool, shady path leading to the waterfall at Limekiln State Park.

-The McWay Falls trail was short and easy, with an incredible waterfall at the end.
+Another great hike is The McWay Falls trail which is short and easy, with an incredible waterfall at the end.
 I’ve heard of hiking up to a waterfall in the mountains, but trekking to a coastal cliff to see an 80’ waterfall cascading over the edge?
 Wow.

-Each night, after days filled with beautiful hikes, walks and whale spotting, we’d return to Treebones Resort for a spectacular sunset dinner.
+Each night, following beautiful hikes, walks and whale spotting, we’d return to Treebones Resort for a spectacular sunset dinner.